Kevin Elsenheimer: Legislative career

 With the retirement of Rep. Ken Bradstreet due to term limits, Elsenheimer filed to run for Michigan's 105th state house district in 2003.
-He defeated several opponents in the Republican primary, including John Ramsey, the father of the late Jon Benet Ramsey.
+He defeated several opponents in the Republican primary, including John Ramsey, the father of the late JonBenet Ramsey.
 He was elected to a 2005–06 term in the fall general election defeating Democrat Jim McKimmy 62%-38%, and was re-elected to two additional two-year terms before retiring in 2010 due to term limits.

 During the 2005–06 term Elsenheimer was elected by the Republican caucus to serve as Associate Speaker Pro Tem.
 He served as the Assistant Minority Leader during the 2007–08 term, and as Republican Minority Leader during the 2009–10 term.
 Elsenheimer left Republicans in majority in the Michigan House following the 2010 elections picking up a net of 21 seats for his party.

 While serving in the majority during the 2005–06 term Elsenheimer had 19 bills signed into law.
 Notably, working with State Senator Jason Allen, he passed Heidi's law, PA 564 of 2006, which allowed use of prior drunk driving convictions in charging decisions regardless of the number of years that passed since the convictions.
 The law is named in honor of Heidi Steiner who lost her life to a drunk driver in Antrim County.

 Elsenheimer also drafted and passed Michigan's Unified Zoning Act, PA 110 of 2006.